jmecom/capable/TUTORIAL.md

 ## 10) Borrow-lite: &T parameters

-There is a small borrow feature for read-only access in function parameters.
+There is a small borrow feature for read-only access in function parameters and locals.

 ```cap
 module borrow